 Questions recommended to be answered during EE tests.
 Report performance and complexity of modifications (1) and (2) separately.
 Study potential interaction with TU based NSST (i.e. JVET-B0059)

-Tester: Sharp
+Tester: S.-H. Kim (Sharp).
+Cross-checker: To be announced by T3 (May, 5).

 De-quantization and scaling for next generation containers